UNITED STATES

 ● | the ability of our Demonstration Plant to successfully operate and produce information that would support a decision by the Company to proceed with a potential commercial-scale production facility; |

-● | the uncertain nature of demand for and supply of and their effect on prices for rare earth products; |
+● | the uncertain nature of demand for, and supply of, and their effect on prices for, rare earth products; |

 ● | technological advancements, substitutes, and the establishment of new uses and markets for rare earth products; |

-● | risks related to the development of new, lower cost sources of supply of rare earth products; |
+● | the development of new, lower cost sources of supply of rare earth products; |

-● | development risks, operational hazards, and regulatory approvals; |
+● | development, construction and operational hazards, as well as regulatory approvals; |

 ● | our reliance on the skill and expertise of third-party service providers; |